In light of the stay at home message due to COVID-19, it’s time to stop travelling for a bit. Here’s how to prepare your RV for storage

-Whether a person spends $5000 on a camper or $110K on a caravan, it’s still an investment worth looking after, with best practice being to maintain the van in tip-top condition all year round so that it takes no time to get it ‘road ready’ when a trip is in the offing.
+Whether you spend $5000 on a camper or $110K on a caravan, it’s still an investment worth looking after.
+Best practice is to maintain the van in tip-top condition all year round so that it takes very little time to get it road-ready.

 Close all windows and blinds.
 This prevents UV damage if stored in the sun and also stops critters from nesting in the window frames.

 Water tanks should be drained if the van is being left for six months or more.
 Leave the drain open and use a gauze filter to prevent bugs nesting inside.
 If the van might be used within a six-month period (let’s hope so), keep the tanks full but flush before use if the water tastes or smells funny.